Donald Trump Associate Stephen Miller Gets Flipped Off By Bartender, Reportedly Throws Out $80 Worth Of Sushi

 Miller allegedly responded by throwing his $80 plate of sushi – which he had already paid for – in the trash.

 Vanity Fair writer Hilary Weaver claims that Miller then told his co-workers about the incident, although what he supposedly said is not clear.
-Further, neither of two other sources reporting this story – Talking Points Memo and Business Insider – mention anything about Miller talking about the incident afterwards.
+Further, neither of two other sources reporting this story – Talking Points Memo and Business Insider – mention anything about Miller talking about the incident afterward.
 Nor does Weaver offer any evidence to back up her claim.

 I love DC